mattdesl/tween-ticker/README.md

 - `eases` a map of ease functions that users can pass by string in the tween options, defaults to an empty object
 - `defaultEase` a string or function that represents the default easing when the user does not specify one, defaults to a [linear function](https://github.com/mattdesl/eases/blob/master/linear.js)

+#### `tween = ticker.to(tween)`

+If only one argument is given, this method pushes a new tween onto the stack, returning that tween for chaining.
+Same as `ticker.push(tween)`.

 #### `tween = ticker.to(element, opt)`

+A convenience version of `to()` which handles the most common case: object tweening.
+If the second argument, `opt` is truthy and an object, this method creates a new [object tween](https://www.npmjs.org/package/tween-objects) and pushes it onto the stack.

-Tweens the `element`, which can be an array of objects, or a single object. `opt` can be the following:
+The tween modifies `element`, which can be an array of objects, or a single object. `opt` can be the following:

 - `delay` in time units, default 0
 - `duration` in time units, default 0